Over A Century Of Combined Legal Experience

 Slips, trips and falls make up around 29% of all non-fatal accidents in the hospitality industry.
 That doesn’t mean they’re the only kind, though.
 Between 2016 and 2017, for example, approximately 434,000 injuries happened in the industry that led to workers missing up to seven days of work.
 Another 175,000 led to absences of seven days or longer.
 There have been falls from second-story (or higher) windows, as well.
 Many hotels have locks on windows to try to prevent those kinds of falls today — but they can still occur.

 If you’re hurt on the job, you may be able to seek workers’ compensation to help you get the financial support you need as you recover.
 If you’re having trouble with your claim, don’t hesitate to learn more about your legal options.
+Our personal injury attorneys have experience working with workers’ comp cases and with gaining compensation for injuries outside of work.

 Archives